 The Pacific Salmon Foundation, founded in 1987, is a non-profit environmental organization dedicated to making transformational change for the benefit of Pacific salmon at every scale – from the smallest streams to the open ocean.
 We work with First Nations, Government, ENGO partners, industry, and all salmon supporters to achieve our vision of healthy, sustainable, and naturally diverse populations of Pacific salmon for the benefit of ecosystems and people for generations to come.
 By bringing together diverse representatives, we embolden big ideas and support long-term positive changes for salmon.
 We operate at the nexus of science and action, and this is where the State of Salmon Report fits in: raising public awareness and political will for salmon to influence evidence-based decision making.

 We thank the Province of British Columbia for providing funding towards the development of this report.
-We are grateful for the ongoing work of staff at Fisheries and Oceans Canada and the Pacific Salmon Commission to collect and share the data that we used in this report.
-In particular, we thank Aaron Foos, Brittany Jenewin, Antonio Velez-Espino, and Charmaine Carr-Harris for providing data.
-We are grateful to the Pacific Salmon Foundation’s Population Science Advisory Committee for their feedback on our data sources and methodology, notably Sue Grant, Randall Peterman, Kyle Wilson, Brendan Connors, and Carrie Holt.
+We are grateful for the ongoing work of staff at Fisheries and Oceans Canada and Secretariat Staff at the Pacific Salmon Commission to collect and share the data that we used in this report.
+In particular, we thank Charmaine Carr-Harris, Aaron Foos, Merran Hague, Brittany Jenewin, Fiona Martens, and Antonio Velez-Espino for providing data.
+We are grateful to the Pacific Salmon Foundation’s Population Science Advisory Committee for their feedback on our data sources and methodology, notably Brendan Connors, Sue Grant, Carrie Holt, Catherine Michielsens, Randall Peterman, and Kyle Wilson.
 We also thank the Pacific Salmon Foundation’s Board of Directors who provided support and encouragement for developing this report.
-In particular, Ross Beaty, was an essential champion of this effort highlighting the need for this kind of reporting to help inform our collective understanding on the state of Pacific salmon in Canada.
+In particular, Ross Beaty was an essential champion of this effort, highlighting the need for this kind of reporting to help inform our collective understanding of the state of Pacific salmon in Canada.

 Writing: Katrina Connors, Eileen Jones, Stephanie Peacock